 This place transforms into Narnia in winter.
 The array of wildlife that lives here is stunning.
-There seems to always been rabbit tracks and once we even saw otter tracks moving toward the stream.
+There seem to always be rabbit tracks and once we even saw otter tracks moving toward the stream.
 The best was when we saw a moose!
 They’re just such majestic creatures and the sightings are becoming increasingly rare.

 Skiing up here is just so freeing.
 It’s like the feeling you get when you cycle on the open road, with zero traffic.
 It’s exhilarating being so close to nature.
 Our time spent in the woods, adventuring is therapeutic; we always arrive home ten times happier than when we left.

-The landscape is really unique as well.
-Year after year, the trees change, snowfall amounts are different and the wind creates unique snow drifts.
+The landscape is unique as well.
+Year after year, the trees change, snowfall amounts are different and the wind creates unique snowdrifts.
 No winter appears the same as the one the year before.